-Please be informed that we have resumed the notarial services of documents for use in the United States.
-The estimated processing time to process the document will take longer than usual due to the pandemic.
-Processing means from the notarization of documents until the issuance of the Apostille by the Department of Foreign Affairs.
+Please be informed that we have resumed our notarial services of documents for use in the United States.
+The estimated processing time will take longer than usual in view of the changes in the appointment system in the Department of Foreign Affairs for the Apostille of documents.
+Processing time means from the notarization of documents until the issuance of the Apostille by the Department of Foreign Affairs.
 Please see the FAQs below on the Notarial of U.S. documents for your guidance.

 Update: March 31, 2020

-Please be informed that we temporarily suspend our notarial services of documents for use in the United States until further notice.
+Please be informed that we have temporarily suspended our notarial services of documents for use in the United States until further notice.
 The suspension of these services is due to the COVID19 pandemic.
 We will let you know when we resume this service.

 Kindly check us back from time to time for any updates.